 The same can be said for repressing angry feelings or ‘sitting on them.’

-- Recognise the impact of your behaviour;
+- Recognising the impact of your behaviour;

-- Identify individual triggers of anger;
+- Identifying your individual triggers of anger;

-- Develop self-regulation techniques to calm down;
+- Developing self-regulation techniques to help you calm down;

 For example, a good indication of an aggressive communication style is the use of absolutes eg “you are always late,” “you never help,” “you are completely useless.”
-This style doesn’t acknowledge individual differences, the needs of both parties, and is both dismissive, and labelling.
+This style doesn’t acknowledge individual differences, the needs of both parties, and is both dismissive and labelling.

 Using assertive communication involves naming an event or behaviour that has triggered us, the impact on us, and stating what we would like to see happen differently.

 It also involves inviting the other person to express their position.

 The desired outcome is for both parties to have a sound understanding of the situation, the impact on each other, and to negotiate outcomes.